comelz/quark/README.md

 [GitLab Personal Access Token](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html) with the `read_api` scope.

+Download a single artifact from the artifacts archive:

     # Download an artifact from the given job on the latest successful pipeline on the given ref
     gitlab+ci://gitlab.example.com/widgets-inc/widgets/artifacts/path/to/file/in/artifacts/widgets.dll#ref=1.0.0&job=build-win32
     # Extract an archive from the given job on the latest successful pipeline on the given ref (.tar.gz, .tar.bz2, .tar.xz, and .zip are supported)